Writing your proposal

 A plan and timetable of the work you will carry out

-A PhD programme needs to be executed in 3-4 years.
-This section should show how you will carry out your research within the timeframe.
+Submission of the PhD is expected to take place by the end of the tuition-fee paying period, which for most PhD candidates will be at 3.5 years from the date of commencing PhD study.
+This section should show how you will carry out your research within that timeframe.
 Try to be as detailed as you can at this stage.